SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

  > If you are upgrading the plugin from a previous version, make sure to backup the `package.json` file first.
 This file could include several [Cloud ALM API](#Setup) endpoints previously configured in the `routes` section.

 - Restart your Grafana or Grafana server to discover the plugin.
 - Certain versions of Grafana require to disable the signature verification for unsigned plugins.
-In case the Data Source is not visible or is not working after the restart, add the following parameter to `grafana.ini` file: `allow_loading_unsigned_plugins=sap-alm-dp-api-datasource`
+In case the Data Source is not visible or is not working after the restart, add the following parameter to `grafana.ini` file (`custom.ini` in windows): `allow_loading_unsigned_plugins=sap-alm-dp-api-datasource`

 ## Setup